ehcalabres/ai-mug/README.md

-# ai-mug
+# AI-MuG
-Deep learning model for music generation.
+A series of deep learning models for music generation.